 To understand the safety issues that may be associated with IPL use during pregnancy, let us first describe the method of IPL hair removal and how it works.

 IPL stands for Intense Pulsed Light.
-It is a popular hair removal method that consists of a home-use device that can permanently reduce hair growth on multiple areas of the body, including larger areas such as the back, stomach and legs, due to its large spot size [7].
-Multiple treatment sessions are required to achieve permanent hair reduction.
+It is a popular hair removal method that consists of a home-use device that can achieve long-term hair reduction on multiple areas of the body, including larger areas such as the back, stomach, and legs, due to its large spot size [7].
+Multiple treatment sessions are required to achieve long-term hair reduction.

 How does it work?
 IPL consists of high-intensity light sources that use a high-power flash lamp that produces a broad wavelength non-coherent light, usually in the range of 500 to 1,200 nm [7].
 Its hair removal ability is based on the principle of selective photothermolysis, which targets the melanin (the pigment that gives hair its color) in the hair bulb to cause relatively selective thermal destruction of the hair follicles at appropriate wavelengths [8].